Exploring Membership – registration is required

 - How do I find my place at St. Mark’s?

-Just as important as the topics is the fact that the class will allow you to become better acquainted with St. Mark’s staff members and other class participants.
-Even life-long Christians and United Methodists have more to learn and much to share!
-You may register online, our sign up on Sunday at the Adult Spiritual Growth bulletin board in the courtyard.
-You may also call the church office (297-2062) and ask to be put on the list for the next class.
+Just as important as the topics is that the class allows you to become better acquainted with St. Mark’s staff members and other class participants.
+Even lifelong Christians and United Methodists have more to learn and much to share!
+You may register online, or sign up on Sunday at the Adult Spiritual Growth bulletin board in the courtyard.
+You may also call the church office, 520-297-2062, and ask to be put on the list for the next class.

 What is a United Methodist?

-First of all, we are Christians.
-That means we strive to follow the life, example, and teachings of Jesus Christ.
+First, we are Christians.
+That means we strive to follow the life, example and teachings of Jesus Christ.
 We believe in God (Father/Creator, Son/Redeemer, and Holy Spirit/Sustainer).

-As Christians who are specifically United Methodist, we determine our beliefs based on: Scripture, reason, tradition, and experience.
-We believe that faith in God is expressed in acts of mercy and compassion which are outcomes of our prayer and study.
+As Christians who are specifically United Methodist, we determine our beliefs based on Scripture, reason, tradition and experience.
+We believe faith in God is expressed in acts of mercy and compassion, which are outcomes of our prayer and study.

 Why be a member?

 God seeks a personal relationship with each one of us.
 Church membership is one way to welcome that invitation.
 What can our church expect of its members?

-- Their Prayers …for the life and ministry of St. Mark’s …for the support of the church family, the community, and the world.
+- Their Prayers – for the life and ministry of St. Mark’s and for the support of the church family, the community and the world.

-- Their Presence …in worship services each week …education and service groups.
+- Their Presence – in worship services each week and in education and service groups.

-- Their Gifts …in financial support of the church’s budget and missions …in their individual, unique talents.
+- Their Gifts – in financial support of the church’s budget and missions and in their individual talents.

-- Their Service …in ministry and mission …in fellowship and caring.
+- Their Service – in ministry and mission and in fellowship and caring.

 - Their Witness – in sharing their faith through words and actions.

-In addition to these five traditional United Methodist vows, St. Mark’s asks its members to make an additional vow — to faithfully participate in a discipleship growth area or small group at St. Mark’s.
-This can take many different forms and is discussed during the Exploring Membership class.
+In addition to these five traditional United Methodist vows, St. Mark’s asks its members to make an additional vow – to faithfully participate in a discipleship growth area or small group at St. Mark’s.
+This can take many different forms and is discussed during the Membership 101 class.

 What can our members expect of the church?